WarrantyNowVoid/jekyll-wnv/_posts/2007-03-22-row-row-row-your-boat-1780d.md

 date: 2007-03-22 01:01:01 -0400
 author: pope
 title: "Row Row Row Your Boat"
-tagline: "Words are powerful, and language can be complicated, but amazingly effective at communicating even the most abstract and obscure thoughts.
+excerpt: "Words are powerful, and language can be complicated, but amazingly effective at communicating even the most abstract and obscure thoughts.
 It is a force that is truly majestic and should be treated with the utmost respect.
 Or used for dick jokes.
 Whatever."
 category: Comics
 tags: ["classic wnv","fallacy","junk jokes","penis lol","U.S.S.
 Visual Pun"]
 comments: true